kubeedge/kubeedge/docs/proposals/edge-cluster.md

 ### Use case

-​    User calls the native API of the edge K8s cluster on the cloud
+- Users access and manage edge K8s clusters on the cloud

-1. User needs to deploy the Tunnel Agent application on the edge cluster
+  1. Users need to deploy proxy-agent application in edge cluster with the configuration of  the address of kube-apiserver and proxy server .
-2. The user calls the API of the edge cluster through the control plane IP of the edge cluster
+  2. In the external network, users can use kubectl or go-client to access  edge cluster  by adding proxy address to kubeconfig.

 ## Design Details

 <img src="../images/proposals/edgecluster.PNG">

-We implement a tunnel crossing cloud and edge to deliver the request to edge.

-the tunnel agent initiates a websocket to tunnel server.
+**Alpha**: Realize network intercommunication between edge and cloud

+Referencing [apiserver-network-proxy](https://github.com/kubernetes-sigs/apiserver-network-proxy), we proposes a Layer 7 proxy solution for different network plane of cloud and edge cluster.
+The specific process is as follows:

+- Cluster registration process
+  1. Deploy proxy-agent application configured with  the access address of kube-apisever in edge k8s cluster.
-1. User makes a request to the tunnel server
+  2. Proxy-agent initiates a connection to the proxy server to register the cluster.
-2. the request is sent to tunnel agent on edge
-3. finally, the request is sent to apiserver on edge.

-In the future, we will manage multi-cluster by karmada.
-Karmada is a project for management multi-cluster.
+- Client access edge API cluster process
+  1. Clients configure KUBECONFIG by adding proxy-url:  http://<proxy-server_ip>:<proxy-server_port>/
+  2. When clients send a request,  flow is transmitted to proxy-server.
+  3. After the proxy-server listens to the request, it forwards it to the corresponding proxy-agent according to the destination address of the request.
+  4. The request obtained by the proxy-agent is directly forwarded to kube-apisever.

+Note:  Clients accessing the cluster on the cloud need to support HTTP proxy.

+### Future development tasks

+- For the management and scheduling of multiple clusters, the plan references the official federal management scheme.
+- Support Layer 4 .

 ### Discussion

+1. Is kubeedge managing the lifecycle of edge cluster, or is cluster federation responsible for it?
+If kubeedge is responsible, there are two options:

+   (1) Providing users with cluster deployment and update tools on the edge.

+   (2) Issuing the command of cluster installation and upgrade on the  cloud.

-1. What is the logical relationship between edge clusters and edge nodes?
+3. What is the logical relationship between edge clusters and edge nodes?

-2. How do we manage edge clusters on the cloud?
-What other capabilities are needed in addition to supporting state synchronization?

-3. Do the applications on the edge node need to communicate with the applications on the edge cluster?
+4. Do the applications on the edge node need to communicate with the applications on the edge cluster?

 ## Implementation plan
-- Alpha: 1.7 or 1.8
+- Alpha: v1.7
+- Beta: TBD
+- GA: TBD